mtlynch/mtlynch.io/content/posts/zfs-encrypted-backups/index.md

 Hooray!
 It worked.

-I can back up an encrypted dataset to a file on an unencrypted dataset, then recreate the encrypted dataset from that snapshot.
+I can successfully create encrypted backup files of my encrypted datasets without ever unlocking the dataset.

 ## Creating incremental backups

 One of the datasets I plan to back up this way is for video captures of my screencasts.
 That dataset is currently 12 GB and will likely grow.
-If I'm performing daily backups, I don't want a new 120 GB snapshot file every day.
+If I'm performing daily backups, I don't want a new 12 GB snapshot file every day.

 Fortunately, ZFS supports incremental backups.
 If you snapshot a dataset on Monday and then again on Tuesday, you don't have to create a full backup file for both Monday and Tuesday.
 Instead, your Tuesday backup can just be the delta between the two snapshots.